Bible Questions

 Can we understand the Bible alike?

 Adam and Eve understood alike.
-God told Adam and Eve not to eat of the tree of the knowledge of good and evil (Gen. 2: 17).
+God told Adam (who likely told Eve) not to eat of the tree of the knowledge of good and evil (Gen. 2: 17).
 They both understood what God told them (cf. Gen. 3).
-Their committing the first sin was not because they did not understand, but they allowed the devil to seduce them (Gen. 3).
+Their committing the first sin was not because they did not understand, but because they allowed the devil to seduce them (Gen. 3).

 Why so much religious division today?
 If we can understand and understand alike the word of God, why is there so much religious division and confusion?
-Why do so many have their own interpretation: Concerned reader, we can understand the Bible alike providing we are not hindered.
-Notice in the foregoing cases that the respondents all responded in exactly the same way.
-Prejudice, resentment, and religious rebellion are what often cause people to understand the scriptures differently.
-In fact, denominationalism, many different religions, itself is the product of religious selfishness and greed (cf. 1 Cor.
+Why do so many have their own interpretation.
+We can understand the Bible alike providing we are not hindered.
+Human traditions (Matt.
+15:3,9), prejudice (John 1:46), family history (1 Pet.
+1:18), resentment (Matt.
+27:18), and religious rebellion (Ezek.
+12:2) often cause people to understand the scriptures differently.
+In fact, denominationalism with its many different religions is the product of such division (1 Cor.
 1: 11-13).
+But notice in the foregoing examples, the audience all understood what they needed to do to be saved and responded in exactly the same way.
 Yes, we can understand the Bible alike.

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.